robrackn/learning-git/README.md

 I added and committed both of them.
 Now I need to merge.

 ## Lesson 4: Merging
+I've been in `branch1` but I need to get back to the `main` branch.
+`git checkout main` will send me back into the main branch.

 ## A quick aside: Logging (source: https://www.atlassian.com/git/tutorials/git-log)
 `git log -1` can show you the last commit whereas `git log -4` will show the 4 most recent commits.